minagawah/cra-ts-emotion-tailwind-solution/README.md

 - @typescript-eslint/parser
 - eslint-config-react

-Like I said, it is just one part you need to configure, and you do that to `.eslintrc.js` (or `.eslintrc` for some of you).
+Like I said, there's this one part you need to configure, and you do that to `.eslintrc.js` (or `.eslintrc` for some of you).
 Basically, in order for ESLint to understand what `tw` means, you need to add "globals" attribute.